ltw-ltc/ltw-ltc.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Welcome to my website!
+We are currently under construction.
+Much of what is found on my [LinkedIn](https://www.linkedin.com/in/liam-weston-ee/) will be followed up on this website a bit more indepth.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for